MiguelReid/WebGamePlatform/README.md

 ### JS Index

-The code contains two main functionalities:

-A function named getCookie that takes in a parameter name and retrieves the value of a cookie with the given name.
-It does this by accessing the document.cookie property, searching for the cookie with the given name, and returning its value if found.
-If not found, it returns null.
+* getCookie function retrieves the value of a cookie by name.
+It uses document.cookie property to search for the cookie and returns its value if found, otherwise null.

-A window.onload event that triggers a function named checkCookies when the webpage loads.
-This function checks for the existence of a cookie named "username" and uses its value to determine whether or not to display the registration form or the game.
-If the cookie is not found, the registration form and related elements are made visible and the game is hidden.
-Otherwise, the game and related elements are made visible and the registration form is hidden.
-Additionally, the function retrieves the values of three more cookies named "eyes", "mouth", and "skin", and uses them to set the sources of three images on the page to the corresponding images.
+* window.onload event triggers checkCookies function that checks if cookie "username" exists.
+It displays the registration form if not, otherwise, it displays the game.
+The function also retrieves values of three more cookies ("eyes", "mouth", and "skin") and sets the sources of three images on the page to the corresponding images.

 ------